Hjulsta: History

 Hjulsta farm and village have been known since the 1480s.
-It was located south of today’s Enköpingsvägen, about 600 meters south of the Hjulsta junction.
+It was located south of today's Enköpingsvägen, about 600 meters south of the Hjulsta junction.
 The oldest written records report two homesteads that were owned by different noble families for a long time.
 The farm belonged to Ålstens farm in the 1600s and 1700s, thereafter the farm belonged to Åkeshov Castle.
 The two homesteads were farmed under both Ålsten and Åkeshov among others.
 The village had several cottages, but was demolished at the end of the 1960s.
 The Stora Tensta farm in the Stora Tensta block was demolished in 1966.

-The name Hjulsta
+Etymology

 In 1486, the village of Hjulsta was spelled ‘i hiwlista’.
 The suffix of the name likely includes the plural of the Old Swedish word ‘stadher’, which means place or location.
 How the prefix should be interpreted is very uncertain.
 Previously, it has been assumed that the ‘Hjul-’ found in several Swedish place names would correspond to the unverified Old Swedish nickname ‘Hiule’.

-Hjulstaschool

-Hjulsta Grundskola F-9 (preschool to grade 9) is the municipal primary school in the area, a merger of the two previous schools, Hyllingeskolan and Hjulstaskolan.